Are you looking to find an excellent home for your new pet reptile?

-While you can use an aquarium for certain reptiles, do your research and ask questions to make sure it is the right choice.
+While you can use an aquarium for certain reptiles, please do your research and ask questions to ensure it is the right choice.

-We hope you now have a better understanding of how to tell the difference between a reptile tank and a fish tank.
+We hope you now understand how to tell the difference between a reptile tank and a fish tank.